lmullen/lincolnmullen.com/content/archive.md

 ---
-title: "All blog posts by date"
+title: "All blog posts and newsletter issues by date"
 layout: archive
 type: archive
-slug: "/blog/archive/"
+slug: "/archive/"
 ---